12 Best Linux distros for programming

 What is the most stable Linux distro?

-In general, any Debain-powered Linux distributions are the most stable.
+In general, any Debian-powered Linux distributions are the most stable.
 They follow a strict release window for new packages and ensure a bug-free experience.

 Which Linux distro is the fastest?

 There are many lightweight and fast Linux distributions out there.
-Some notable ones include Puppy Linux, Ubuntu MATE, Xubuntu, Manjaro Linux, etc.
+Some notable ones include Puppy Linux, Ubuntu MATE, Xubuntu, and Manjaro Linux.

 Which Linux distro is best for robotics?